This article is part of

 Collective game plan, with the time required to get there

-- A central element of an institution’s PD catalog
+- Make it a central element of an institution’s PD catalog

 - Determine general indicators of success

-- Learner’s commitment based on their continuing education needs
+- Base learner’s commitment on their continuing education needs

 The example of the dynamic put in place over the past year at Shrebrooke’s Le Salésien school is interesting.
 The educational leaders of this secondary school mobilized their teachers around a shift towards flexible teaching spaces development, primarily from a pedagogical perspective.
 Training time was provided to each teacher and it was up to each one to perfect their knowledge on the subject while embarking on a process of gradually integrating it into their practices.
 The feedback provided to these teachers remains a major pivot for more sustainable professional learning.